 Why learning programming at Ubiqum Code Academy?

-If you are in Barcelona, Berlin, Amsterdam or Madrid; or if you are willing to relocate for a few months (depending on the program), to one of these beautiful cities to immerse yourself in a fresh and modern learning experience, then Ubiqum might be a great option for you.
+If you are in Barcelona, or if you are willing to relocate for a few months (depending on the program), to one of the most beautiful cities in Europe to immerse yourself in a fresh and modern learning experience, then Ubiqum might be a great option for you.
+Or if you prefer you can take the program online/remote/flexible with the many advantages that this modality provides.

 Here at Ubiqum we believe in learning by doing, and having dedicated mentors instead of teachers, so that you can always count on someone who is willing to teach and has the experience and knowledge to do so; with the benefits of a more personalized experience.